Transference for Banach space representations of nilpotent Lie groups. Part 1. Irreducible representations: CCR property on reflexive Banach spaces

-Now, to prove that the above inclusion is actually an equality, we will check that $\pi(\Sc(G))$ contains a dense subspace of $\Kc(\Zc)$.
-More precisely, for a suitable dense linear subspace $\Yc\subseteq\Zc^*$ we will prove that
+\eqref{Banach5_item2} Assume that the Banach space~$\Zc$ is reflexive.
+To prove that the inclusion $\pi(L^1(G))\subseteq\Kc(\Zc)$ is actually an equality, it suffices to check that $\pi(\Sc(G))$ contains a dense subspace of $\Kc(\Zc)$.
+More precisely, for a suitable dense linear subspace $\Yc\subseteq\Zc^*$ we prove that

 The set of finite-rank operators

 is contained in $\Bc(\Hc)_\infty$, where $(\cdot\mid\cdot)$ is the scalar product of the Hilbert space $\Hc$.
 Since the map $\pi_0\colon\Sc(G)\to\Bc(\Hc)_\infty$ is surjective (see \cite[Th.
 3.4]{How77}), for any $h,k\in\Hc_\infty$ there exists $\psi\in\Sc(G)$ such that one has $\pi_0(\psi)v=(v\mid h)k$ for all $v\in\Hc_\infty$.
 Using the topological isomorphism of $\Sc(G)$-modules $A\colon\Hc_\infty\to\Zc_\infty$ we now obtain